Supplier Ordering, Delivery & Packaging Instructions

 2.2 Delivery Packaging

 a) All cartons shall be marked with fields as per sample label below or equivalent.
-A copy of this template in Word format is available here .
+A copy of this example and template in Word format is available here .

 b) All items exceeding the weight limit of 15kgs must be clearly marked with a warning sticker and the weight of the carton.
 Acceptance of overweight items will be at the sole discretion of Staples.